artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Using the command-line interface (CLI)
 --------------------------------------

-For larger CSV imports (e.g. those with 1,000 or more rows), we recommend using the Command-line interface to import your descriptions.
+For larger CSV imports (e.g. those with 100 or more records), we recommend using the Command-line interface to import your descriptions.

 Example use (with the RAD CSV template) - run from AtoM's root directory: